Hydraulics: Early history

-Early uses of water power date back to Mesopotamia and ancient Egypt, where irrigation has been used since the 6th millennium BC and water clocks had been used since the early 2nd millennium BC.
+Early uses of water power date back to Mesopotamia and ancient Egypt, where irrigation has been used since the 6th millennium BC and water clocks have been used since the early 2nd millennium BC.
 Other early examples of water power include the Qanat system in ancient Persia, the Turpan water system in ancient Central Asia, and the Piedras Bolas aqueduct in ancient Mexico.

-Mayan Empire
+Maya

 The Maya at Palenque (in modern-day Chiapas, Mexico) engineered the first known pressurized water system in the Americas.
 By constructing a subterranean aqueduct (the Piedras Bolas aqueduct) that narrowed significantly at the downstream end, they utilized hydraulic principles to create water pressure capable of shooting water upwards to a height of 6 meters (20 ft).
 This system was likely used for fountains or sanitary purposes, operating without the need for mechanical pumps.

 Persian Empire and Urartu

 In the Persian Empire or previous entities in Persia, the Persians constructed an intricate system of water mills, canals and dams known as the Shushtar Historical Hydraulic System.
 The project, commenced by Achaemenid king Darius the Great and finished by a group of Roman engineers captured by Sassanian king Shapur I, has been referred to by UNESCO as "a masterpiece of creative genius".
 They were also the inventors of the Qanat, an underground aqueduct, around the 9th century BC.
 Several of Iran's large, ancient gardens were irrigated thanks to Qanats.

 The Qanat spread to neighboring areas, including the Armenian highlands.
 There, starting in the early 8th century BC, the Kingdom of Urartu undertook significant hydraulic works, such as the Menua canal.

-The earliest evidence of water wheels and watermills date back to the ancient Near East in the 4th century BC, specifically in the Persian Empire before 350 BCE, in the regions of Iraq, Iran, and Egypt.
+The earliest evidence of water wheels and watermills dates back to the ancient Near East in the 4th century BC, specifically in the Persian Empire before 350 BC in the regions of Iraq, Iran, and Egypt.

 China

-In ancient China there was Sunshu Ao (6th century BC), Ximen Bao (5th century BC), Du Shi (circa 31 AD), Zhang Heng (78 – 139 AD), and Ma Jun (200 – 265 AD), while medieval China had Su Song (1020 – 1101 AD) and Shen Kuo (1031–1095).
+In ancient China there were Sunshu Ao (6th century BC), Ximen Bao (5th century BC), Du Shi (circa 31 AD), Zhang Heng (78 – 139 AD), and Ma Jun (200 – 265 AD), while medieval China had Su Song (1020 – 1101 AD) and Shen Kuo (1031–1095).
 Du Shi employed a waterwheel to power the bellows of a blast furnace producing cast iron.
 Zhang Heng was the first to employ hydraulics to provide motive power in rotating an armillary sphere for astronomical observation.